To the Home Page

 Keymap for the notes app

 Other than that, it is not much different from any other custom mechanical keyboard.
 It is a diodeless 5×3 key matrix.
-When a key is pressed, the circuit between row and column is closed, which is recognized by a microcontroller as a digital signal low and further processed in software (including debouncing to ignore false inputs).
+When a key is pressed, the circuit between row and column is closed, which is recognized by a microcontroller as a digital signal low and further processed in software, including debouncing to ignore false inputs.

-import "machine/usb/hid/keyboard"
+import kb "machine/usb/hid/keyboard"

 text := "hello world"

-count, err := keyboard.Keyboard.Write([]byte(text))
+count, err := kb.Keyboard.Write([]byte(text))

 The display for EclairM0 had to be small, well documented (datasheet, sample code), use as few extra components as possible due to physical constraints, and have good outdoor visibility.